Toggle menu

 • pay the money directly to you or someone you choose - this is known as a direct payment

 You can also choose a combination of these options.
 For example, the council could arrange some of your care but send you the rest of the money.
-This is often called a mixed package or "mix and match".
+This is often called a mixed package or "mix and match."

-The money in your personal budget will be spent for you by the council.
-They will arrange all your care and support based on your agreed care plan.
+If the council manages your money: The money in your personal budget will be spent for you by the council.
+They will arrange all your care and support based on your agreed-upon care plan.
+They still need to check if you're happy with the care they're arranging for you.

-The organisation you choose, such as your care provider, will speak to the council and arrange the payments.
+If your money is paid to another organisation: The organisation you choose, such as your care provider, will speak to the council and arrange the payments.
+Sometimes other organisations charge you extra money to arrange payments from the council.

 The benefits of direct payments